AI development for all developers, not just AI experts. Build your AI app with Timescale Cloud today

-With the growing popularity of large language models (LLMs) like OpenAI's GPT-4, there's been a surge in interest in embedding models and vector search.
+With the growing popularity of large language models (LLMs) like OpenAI's GPT-4, there's been a surge of interest in embedding models and vector search.
 Yet, there's some confusion surrounding vector similarity search, its capabilities, and its relationship with semantic search.

 Semantic search is all about context and meaning.
 It employs a blend of natural language processing (NLP) techniques and understanding (NLU) to interpret the nuances, synonyms, and relationships inherent in language.
 The aim is to deliver search results that are not just textually similar but are meaningfully relevant to the user's search intent, even if the exact words used in the query aren't present in the content.